Skip to main content

 Can you match my original 2¼-inch oak strip flooring?

-What's the right finish for original hardwood?
+What's the right finish for original East End hardwood?

-What about asbestos in old sheet flooring?
+What about asbestos in old vinyl sheet flooring under my kitchen?

-Common discovery under carpet in pre-1980 East End homes.
-Testing first ($300–$700 per sample).
-If asbestos-positive, abatement before removal: $4,500–$15,500.
-Iron Crest tests pre-1980 substrates before disturbing.
+Common universal discovery under existing pre-1980 East End kitchen and bath floors.
+Pre-screen testing before disturbing ($300–$700 per sample).
+If asbestos-positive, licensed abatement before removal: $4,500–$15,500 depending on scope and area.
+Iron Crest tests pre-1980 substrates before disturbing as standard scope rather than surprise change order.

 How long does refinishing take?

 3–4 weeks for whole-home refinish — 5–7 days of work plus 5–10 days of finish cure time before furniture replacement.
 Furniture and rugs cannot return to refinished floors for at least 7 days after final coat for proper cure.
+Carpet-to-original-hardwood reveal: same timeline plus carpet removal day.
+Quarter-sawn oak and parquet restoration on Warm Springs Avenue scope: 5–8 weeks.
+Period-correct replacement: 4–6 weeks.

 Ready to start your East End / Warm Springs flooring installation project?